 Spread the love

 This website contains affiliate links and sponsored posts.
-A small commission is earned when you click and purchase via my affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 I am also paid to write articles for brands.
 But no worries, all opinions are mine.

 Summer break has begun or quickly approaching for many students.
 Don’t allow your child to encounter the dreaded summer slide educators talk about at the beginning of each year.
 Let’s avoid the summer learning loss for your child!

 Parents often ask for suggestions to help their children during the summer.
 So, here’s a few simple things I recommend:

 Practice Math Facts – Use flashcards for this.
 Summer is a great time to work on speed

 Workbooks – I love SummerBridge Workbooks.
 Lessons are broken up into days, and this allows for some independent learning.
 They are also available for Pk – 8th grade